montagestudio/montage-data/README.md

 application code, allowing complex server operations to be performed by reading and writing the properties of model objects obtained with simple queries.

-This is similar to Object Relational Mapping (ORM) except that it also works for servers offering REST or other type of non-relational services, so it could be called Object Service Mapping (OSM).
+Montage Data is an Object Service Mapping (OSM), a superset of an Object Relational Mapping (ORM) that also works for servers offering REST or other types of non-relational services.

 ## Documentation